luxonis/depthai-docs-website/source/pages/faq.rst

 Use-Case 2: Using DepthAI with a MicroController like ESP32, ATTiny8, etc.
 **************************************************************************

 In this case, DepthAI boots off of internal flash on the `OAK-SoM-IoT <https://shop.luxonis.com/collections/system-on-module-som/products/oak-som-iot-5-pcs>`__ and communicates over SPI, allowing DepthAI to be used with microcontroller such as the STM32, MSP430, ESP32, ATMega/Arduino, etc.
-We even have an embedded reference design for ESP32 (`OAK-D-IoT-40 (BW1092) <https://github.com/luxonis/depthai-hardware/issues/10>`__) available on our `store <https://shop.luxonis.com/collections/all/products/bw1092>`__.
-And it's open-source!
-You can check design files `here <https://docs.luxonis.com/projects/hardware/en/latest/pages/DM1092.html>`__.

-We have prepared a `Getting started with OAK IoT devices <https://docs.luxonis.com/projects/hardware/en/latest/pages/guides/getting-started-with-iot.html>`__ guide and a `demo <https://github.com/luxonis/esp32-spi-message-demo/>`__ on how to work with ESP32.

 .. _standalone: